amberframework/micrate/README.md

 $ brew install micrate
 ```

 Execute `micrate help` for usage instructions.
-Micrate will connect to the database specified by the `DB_URL` environment variable.
+Micrate will connect to the database specified by the `DATABASE_URL` environment variable.

 To create a new migration use the `create` subcommand.
 For example, `micrate create add_users_table` will create a new SQL migration file with a name such as `db/migrations/20160524162446_add_users_table.sql` that looks like this: